JunyuZhou2002/MarQSim/README.md

 **Tables2**: Execute `python3 exp.py --experiment=time` under folder `src`.
 The output: `result.txt` will be placed in the different directories under `src/Compilation_Time/`, with different qubit/Pauli string number combination (`Pauli_x_y` refers to a Hamiltonian with x qubits and y Pauli strings).

-**Note**: You can also copy and paste each command string from the experiment list in `exp.py` and execute them individually.
+**Note**: You can also use each command string from the experiment list in `exp.py` and execute them individually.
 This approach also displays a process indicator that reflects the progress of the sampling process.

 ## Code Structure